-The District seeks to foster an environment in which all employees and students feel free to report incidents of harassment without fear of retaliation or reprisal.
-Retaliation for exercising one's right of protection from discrimination and/or harassment or for participating in the investigation of a complaint is prohibited by law and this policy, and will not be tolerated.
+The District also strictly prohibits retaliation against any individual for filing a complaint of harassment or sexual violence or for participating in such an investigation.
+Such conduct is illegal and constitutes a violation of this policy.
 All allegations of retaliation will be swiftly and thoroughly investigated.
-If the District determines that discrimination, harassment, or retaliation has occurred, it will take all reasonable steps within its power to stop such conduct.
-Students or employees who engage in discrimination, harassment, or retaliation are subject to disciplinary action, up to and including termination or expulsion.
+If the District determines that retaliation has occurred, it will take all reasonable steps within its power to stop such conduct.
+Individuals who engage in retaliatory conduct are subject to disciplinary action, up to and including termination or expulsion.